Tiger4Code/nfl-analysis-flask-website/README.md

    - Visualizations.
    - AI insights for aggregated results.
    - Predicted yardage for the selected combination.
+   - Select Interactive Data Visualizations to see 2D play.

 ## Tech Stack
 - **Backend**: Flask